Graduate Academic Policies

 BS Honors Thesis Requirements

 Graduating BS Honors thesis students are required to follow the procedures in the online guide for preparing and writing their theses.
-The amount of copies submitted is designated by the student’s advisor, typically ranging from 4-5 copies.
-BS students will need to turn in their manuscripts and signature pages in to the College Graduate Coordinator for review and final approval.
+The amount of copies submitted is designated by the student’s advisor, typically ranging from 1-2 copies (Honors College no longer requires a copy).
+BS students will need to turn in their manuscripts and approval form in to the College Graduate Coordinator for review and final approval.
 These students need to follow the instructions for paper requirements and submission deadlines for Traditional Binding only.
 Graduating BS Honors Thesis students are not required to do an electronic submission at this time.

 MS Thesis and Dissertation Two Step Submission Process: